zhengjunyao-work/arc24/docs/modeling/Iteration_42_improve_omniarc.md

 So my idea is to adapt the RE-ARC dataset so it generates grids with the same distribution as the original ones.

+I have been able to adapt 226/285 generators with minor changes.
+Sampling speed has decreased from 250 samples/s to 50 samples/s.
+I believe it is fast enough to train as the same speed as previously.

 ## Results

 ### First results